Ph.D. Psychology- Pennsylvania State University 2020

 B.S.
 Psychology- Brigham Young University 2014

-Sole data analyst in charge of managing and analyzing multiyear database of longitudinal psychotherapy data from 1,000,000+ clients at 300+ college counseling centers.
+Lead data analyst in charge of team managing and analyzing multiyear database of longitudinal psychotherapy data from 1,000,000+ clients at 300+ college counseling centers.

 • Created R packages that standardize data management, analysis, and reporting, reducing time to clean data and produce routine reports from weeks to hours.